gcallipo/RadioDSP-Stm32f103/README.md

      Info to noise reduction algorithms: info: https://en.wikipedia.org/wiki/Moving_average Calculator used for FIR filters: https://www.arc.id.au/FilterDesign.html

+   Additional infos could be found in file How_To_Make.doc, this is a work in progress file where are describing a simple external components board needed to build the DSP filter.
+   The pre-compiled firmware are committed in folder pre-compiled.

    The RadioDSP use some parts of the ARM Cortex Microcontroller Software Interface Standard (CMSIS).
    The RadioDSP use some parts of STM32F103 examples by Yohanes Erwin and